peteryeboah46/Student-Academic-Performance-Prediction-Using-Ensemble-ML/README.md

 # Student-Academic-Performance-Prediction-Using-Ensemble-ML

-This repository contains the implementation codes for the MSc thesis:
+This repository contains the implementation codes for the MSc thesis.

-Title: Student Academic Performance Prediction Using Ensemble Machine Learning Models
+Title: Student Academic Performance Prediction (SAPP) Using Ensemble Machine Learning (ML) Models

 ## Description

-This study proposes a unified ensemble machine learning framework for predicting student academic performance.
-The framework integrates feature selection, ensemble learning, and explainable artificial intelligence (XAI) to improve predictive accuracy and interpretability.
+This study proposes a unified ensemble ML framework for predicting student academic performance.
+The framework integrates feature selection, ensemble learning (EL), and explainable artificial intelligence (XAI) to improve predictive accuracy and interpretability.

 ## Repository Structure